Geoscience

 Pre-requisites: GEOS 113, GEOS 323, or permission of the instructor.

-This course is an introduction to historical and active wildfire mapping.
-This course covers various wildfire data sources, methods for mapping historical versus active fires, and limitations of current GIS workflows in the field.
+An introduction to historical and active wildfire mapping.
+Covers various wildfire data sources, methods for mapping historical versus active fires, and limitations of current GIS workflows in the field.
 This course is project-based and considered an upper-level GIS elective.

-This course is an introduction to the materials that comprise the solid earth, including minerals, igneous, sedimentary and metamorphic rocks.
-The course includes discussions of their occurrence, associations and uses.
+An introduction to the materials that comprise the solid earth, including minerals, igneous, sedimentary, and metamorphic rocks.
+Includes discussions of their occurrence, associations and uses.
 Methods of identification are stressed during laboratory exercises.
+Companion course to GEOS 311L.

 Cross-listed: BIOL 312, PLAN 312.

 A comprehensive study of the classification, description, and origin of igneous and metamorphic rocks.
-Students will learn about the use of minerals in helping to interpret the geologic and tectonic significance of the rocks in which they are found.
-The course builds on skills learned in GEOS 311 and stresses hand sample and thin section descriptive techniques.
+Covers the use of minerals in helping to interpret the geologic and tectonic significance of the rocks in which they are found.
+Builds on skills learned in GEOS 311 and stresses hand sample and thin section descriptive techniques.
 Weekly laboratories as well as one weekend field trip are required.
+Companion course to GEOS 313L.

 GEOS 314.
 WEATHER FORECASTING.
 5 Credits.